bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 * Queue
 * Sort
 * Prepare/Batch
+  * PrepareResources
+  * PrepareBindGroups
 * Render

-PrepareAssets was introduced because we only want to queue entities for drawing once their assets have been prepared.
-Per-frame data preparation still happens in the Prepare set, but that is now after Queue and Sort, so the order of draws is known.
+PrepareAssets was introduced because we only want to queue entities for drawing if their assets have been prepared.
+Per-frame data preparation still happens in the Prepare set, specifically in its PrepareResources subset.
+That is now after Queue and Sort, so the order of draws is known.
 This also made a lot more sense for batching, as it is now known at the point of batching whether an entity that is of another type in the render phase needs to be drawn.
+Bind groups now have a clear subset where they should be created - PrepareBindGroups.

 ### BatchedUniformBuffer and GpuArrayBuffer